TPPSellinger/eSMC/README.md

 Step four : Download the script test_esmc.R.
 This script is an example on how to run eSMC on simulated data (using the simulator escrm).

-Step 4.5 : If using a different simulator than escrm, one must modify the script responsable for simulating the data.
+Step 4.5 : If using a different simulator than escrm, one must modify the script responsable for simulating the data (line 29 to 69 line ).

-Step five : Make sure the path to the simulator is correct.
+Step five : Make sure the path to the simulator is correct (line 61) .

 Step six : Execute the code.
-This might take a little bit of time (10 to 30 min depending on your machine)
+This might take a little bit of time (10 to 30 min depending on your machine).
+When the analysis is finished, the estimated demographic history is ploted, as well as the self-fertilization rate (sigma) and the germination rate  (beta).

 Application to real data :

-Step three : Download one data file from one of our repository (https://github.com/TPPSellinger/Daphnia_pulex_data or https://github.com/TPPSellinger/Arabidopsis_thaliana_data )
+Step three : In the repository, there is Daphnia pulex data.
+To test the method on different or more data set, one can download  data files from one of our repository (https://github.com/TPPSellinger/Daphnia_pulex_data or https://github.com/TPPSellinger/Arabidopsis_thaliana_data )

-Step four : Download the script test_data_esmc.R.
+Step four : Open the R script test_data_esmc.R.

-Step five : Add the path to the data file.
+Step five : Modify the path to the data file (line 36) if the file is in a different folder.

-Step six : Fill the ecological prior knowledge.
+Step six : Modify the ecological prior knowledge if working on a different data set (line 14 to 36 ).

-Step seven : Execute the code (10 min to 1 h depending on the selected data, the analysis and your machine)
+Step seven : Execute the code (10 min to 1 h depending on the data set, the analysis and your machine)

 General Advice :